henrysky/astroNN/docs/source/tools_gaia.rst

 .. _gaia_tools: https://github.com/jobovy/gaia_tools

-GAIA Data Downloader
+Gaia Data Downloader
 ---------------------------

-astroNN GAIA data downloader always act as functions that will return you the path of downloaded file(s), and download it if it does not exist locally.
+astroNN Gaia data downloader always act as functions that will return you the path of downloaded file(s), and download it if it does not exist locally.
 If the file cannot be found on server, astroNN will generally return ``False`` as the path.

 ----------------------------